brianegan/codelabs/dartpad_codelabs/src/reactive_code/stream_01/instructions.md

 This is Part one of our reactive programming series.
 In this part, you learn to write reactive code with Streams & StreamBuilder which are part of the core Flutter SDK.

-To understand Stream, imagine a kitchen sink in your house that is connected with a pipe.
+To understand Streams, imagine a kitchen sink in your house that is connected with a pipe.
 Anything that you throw in the sink, flows via the pipe and comes out from the other end.

 Here, you can say that the pipe is carrying a `Stream` of things.
 The `sink` is allowing you to add